 Developer & Co-Founder, Audiofiles

-Designed, developed a website and purpose-built network for sharing great radio stories.
+Designed, developed a website and social community for sharing great radio stories.
 (Read about it at Nieman Lab.)

 Boston (September 2008–March 2011)

 San Diego (July 2006–August 2008)

 Radio journalist, local anchor of “Weekend Edition” at a large public radio newsroom.
 Fill-in host, producer of “Morning Edition.”
 Reported on the 2007 Southern California wildfires for a national audience.
 Helped launch The Jacobs Project for Reporting Excellence, a multiplatform training program.
 Contributed frequently to NPR newscasts and the national business program “Marketplace.”

 Freelance Reporter, North County Times (defunct)